finn-no/terraform-provider-softlayer/README.md

 5. Run `go install` to build the binary.
 You will now find the binary at `$GOPATH/bin/terraform-provider-softlayer`.

+## Releasing

+1. Update `.bintray.json` with the new version to be released (e.g. 0.1337), and the release date.
+2. Tag the release: `git tag 0.1337`
+3. Push the tag: `git push --tags`
+4. Travis CI will build and release the binaries.

 ## Running
 0. You must create a new key not already added to softlayer (ssh-keygen).
 We will assume that is id_rsa.
 1.  create the example file sl.tf in your working directory